AikyamLab/llm-memorization/README.md

 - Computing benchmark scores when short-circuiting each attention block of the LLM

 ### Computing Memorization Scores
 Run the following command.
-The data must be a 2D numpy array where each row is a memorized sample, already tokenized using the model's corresponding tokenizer.
+The data must be a 2D numpy array where each row is a memorized sample, already tokenized using the model's corresponding tokenizer (See [this file](memorized_data/EleutherAI_gpt-neo-1.3B.npy) for an example).
 The prefix length can be set as shown below.
 ```python
 python evaluate_memorization.py  --model-path PATH_TO_HUGGINGFACE_MODEL \
                               --num-layers NUMBER_OF_TRANSFORMER_LAYERS \